-It's fair to say that if the British had the capabilities of the NSA today, there wouldn’t have been an American revolution and the citizens of the North American continent would be sipping warm beer and spelling color with a 'u' along with the rest of British society.
+It's fair to say that if the British had the capabilities of the NSA today, there wouldn’t have been an American revolution and the citizens of the North American continent would be sipping warm beer and spelling color with a 'u' along with the rest of Anglo-Saxon society.

 The British wouldn't have needed to monitor content of the letters sent by Paul Revere and others, just tracked his movements, examined the metadata of his associates, and then swooped.
 Revere and others would have been up a tree with a hemp necktie for carrying out acts of terrorism against a national government, since these "Sons of Liberty" weren't above violence when it came to furthering their aims.

 U.S. intelligence agencies were anchored in a system of checks and balances – with oversight from elected leaders, and protections for ordinary citizens.
 Meanwhile, totalitarian states like East Germany offered a cautionary tale of what could happen when vast, unchecked surveillance turned citizens into informers, and persecuted people for what they said in the privacy of their own homes.

 The US has always had some checks and balances, to be sure.
 Whether or not they have always been followed, however, is another question entirely (see the history of J. Edgar Hoover for more details).
 If they had been, it's probable that Obama's Friday schedule would not have included this speech.